-Food banks are experiencing a significant and immediate increase in need for nutritious foods to help make sure millions of people have access to the food they need.
+Food banks are experiencing a significant and immediate increase in need for nutritious foods, like milk, to help make sure millions of people have access to the food they need.

-With eight grams of protein per serving and three of the top nutrients most likely to be missing in the American diet — calcium, vitamin D and potassium —milk is a way for America’s feeding programs to get nutrients into the hands of people who need it.
+With eight grams of protein per serving, milk is the top food source of three of the key nutrients most likely to be missing in the American diet — calcium, vitamin D and potassium — and one way for America’s feeding programs to get nutrients into the hands of people who need it.